yunqing-me/AttackVLM/README.md

 ```

 # Evaluation
-We use different types of CLIP text encoder (e.g., RN50, ViT-B/32, ViT-L/14, etc.) to evaluate the similarity between (a) the generated response and (b) the predefined targeted text $\boldsymbol{c}_\text{tar}$.
+We use different types of CLIP text encoder (e.g., RN50, ViT-B/32, ViT-L/14, etc.) to evaluate the similarity between (a) the generated response and (b) the predefined targeted text c_tar.
 Refer to the following eval script as an example:

 ```
 python eval_clip_text_score.py \